coloco-kit/coloco/README.md

 {/if}
 ```

-Serves the page `myapp.com/hello`, which calls `myapp.com/hello/test?name=DoItLive` and prints the message `Hello DoItLive!`
+Serves the page `myapp.com/hello`, which calls `myapp.com/hello/test?name=Coloco` and prints the message `Hello Coloco!`

 # Opinions

-This framework is opinionated and combines the following tools/concepts:
+This framework is opinionated and combines the following excellent tools:
  * FastAPI
  * Svelte
  * openapi-ts (codegen)
- * file-based routing (using svelte5-router)
+ * svelte5-router (file-based routing)
  * tortoise-orm (optional)